rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 TODO: Update what extraordinary circumstances are if we ever encounter them.

+1. Bump the codepush version using `yarn bumpVersion -r codepush --apply`
 1. [Build a pre-push Staging build](#staging-build-for-testing).
 1. Run `yarn codepush:[android|ios]:release`.
 1. Verify that your Staging build has received the new update.